JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.html" rel="clcaFuzzByMarginLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginLogLog.png)</a>

 The average samplesNeeded dont tell the whole picture.
-There is a distribution of samplesNeeded whose variance roughly proprtional to the samplesNeeded; here is the standard deviation of those distributions with dependence on margin and fuzzPct:
+There is a distribution of samplesNeeded whose variance is roughly proportional to the samplesNeeded; here is the standard deviation of those distributions with dependence on margin and fuzzPct:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.html" rel="clcaFuzzByMarginStddevLogLog">![margin2WithStdDevLinear](docs/plots2/samplesNeeded/clcaFuzzByMargin/clcaFuzzByMarginStddevLogLog.png)</a>